Awards, Honours and Medals

 The Founders’ Medal is awarded to persons who have made a substantial contribution to the study of the history or bibliography of natural history.
 More than one medal can be awarded in any given year.
 Read more.

 Instituted in 2000 to commemorate the life and work of John Thackray, a Past President of the Society, this medal is awarded for an outstanding contribution to the history of natural history realised in the preceding three years.
 Recipients may be individuals, teams or institutions.
-Nominations for the 2019 award are invited.
-The deadline for submissions is 31 July 2019.
 Read more.

 The Patron’s Review, in association with the Society’s patron Sir David Attenborough OM CH FRS, is an opportunity for an outstanding young scholar, nominated by Council, and invited by the Society’s Patron to write a review that advances the Society’s objects, namely “the historical and bibliographical study of the growth of all branches of natural history in all periods and cultures”.
 Read more